dsaronin/kinokero/README.md

   which functions as a debug-level persistence calling module for overall testing kinokero.
 Please see discussion below.
 * Kinokero uses Ruby threads when polling is required.
-* TBD: documentation
+* documentation partially completed.
-* TBD: unit tests
+* unit tests completed (for now).

 ## Discussion